Halid Genjac: Political career

 Genjac has been a member of the Party of Democratic Action (SDA) since its foundation in 1990.
 He was first the president of the party's main board, but then on 24 March 2018, he was elected general secretary of the SDA, succeeding Amir Zukić.

 In the first post-war election in 1996, Genjac was elected to the House of Representatives of the Parliamentary Assembly of Bosnia and Herzegovina, and until 2000, he was also a member of its leadership.

-At the 2000 parliamentary election, he was again a candidate for the House of Representatives, but did not win enough votes, so Genjac was appointed as a member of the national House of Peoples.
+In the 2000 parliamentary election, he was again a candidate for the House of Representatives, but did not win enough votes, so Genjac was appointed as a member of the national House of Peoples.
 The same year however, Alija Izetbegović, the first Chairman of the Presidency of Bosnia and Herzegovina, withdrew from the Bosnian Presidency, and so Genjac took his place, serving in office until 30 March 2001.

-At the 2002 general election, Genjac failed to win a seat in the national House of Representatives, but he was re-appointed as a member in the House of Peoples.
-At the 2006 general election, Genjac was once again elected to the House of Representatives, but four years later though, at the 2010 general election he did not succeed, so he was appointed member of the House of Peoples for a third time.
+In the 2002 general election, Genjac failed to win a seat in the national House of Representatives, but he was re-appointed as a member in the House of Peoples.
+In the 2006 general election, Genjac was once again elected to the House of Representatives, but four years later though, in the 2010 general election he did not succeed, so he was appointed member of the House of Peoples for a third time.
 After the 2014 general election, he remained as member of the House of Peoples.
-Since October 2018, Genjac has been a member of the national House of Representatives.
+Genjac was elected to the national House of Representatives in the 2018 general election.